-BOR policy can be found in NSHE Code, Chapter 5, Section 5.12.
+BOR policy can be found in the NSHE Code, Chapter 5, Section 5.12.
 In accordance with the policy of the Board of Regents, Nevada State University requires an annual evaluation of all faculty.
 Tenure-track faculty shall receive a third-year (pre-tenure) review as well as a review upon application for promotion and/or tenure.
+Third-year review is optional for non-tenure-track lecturers; lecturers undergo a review upon application for promotion.

-4.04.02 Faculty Evaluation at Nevada State University
+4.04.02 Faculty Evaluation